ON THE PROCESSING OF PERSONAL DATA BY THE ICRC RESOURCE MOBILIZATION DIVISION (REM)

 When the ICRC processes your personal data to keep in touch with you, for example through electronic newsletters, we rely on your consent.
 You may also receive, from time to time, specifically tailored communications that stem from our legitimate interest in cultivating our relationship with you.
 You can, however, opt out of our marketing activities at any time.
-If you no longer wish to receive electronic communications from us, you can unsubscribe by sending an email containing the word "STOP" or by clicking on the link at the bottom of our newsletters.
-To unsubscribe from postal communications, please send us an email at email@example.com or call us at +41 (0)22 730 21 71.
+If you no longer wish to receive electronic communications from us, you can unsubscribe by clicking on the link at the bottom of our newsletters.
+To unsubscribe from postal communications, please use our contact form or call us at +41 (0)22 730 21 71.

 The personal data we process are your contact details, e.g. name, and postal and email address.
 If you request that we call you, your phone number may be included as well.